ClubObsidian/DynamicGui/CONTRIBUTING.md

 We gladly accept most contributions which do not break backwards compatability.
 For the most part we try to avoid hard or soft dependencies on plugins on build-time or run-time.
 Please use reflection if you want or need a plugin dependency.
 If you are writing against a plugin dependency a [registry](https://github.com/ClubObsidian/DynamicGui/tree/master/src/main/java/com/clubobsidian/dynamicgui/registry) should be created so that similar plugins can add compability.

+## Documentation

+If you are updating documentation please put `[ci skip]` in your commit so that your commit gets skipped by github actions, you can [read more about that here.](https://github.blog/changelog/2021-02-08-github-actions-skip-pull-request-and-push-workflows-with-skip-ci/)

 **Please note before your code will be accepted please sign our [CLA.](https://cla-assistant.io/ClubObsidian/DynamicGui)**